rogerpereira123/uCast/README.md

 - Adding support for images

 ## Final Word
-uCast is developed as a side project for fun & learning Chromecast API with other open source technologies and is no way intented to be used for any business / commercial use.
+uCast is developed as a side project for fun & learning Chromecast API with other open source technologies and is no way intended to be used for any business / commercial use.
 Please read Google's terms and conditions for commercial development.